USB 3.0 external drive not recognized in Windows 10/11

 7. Update your drive’s firmware

 Many users reported that their external drive is recognized only when using a USB 2.0 port.
-If you’re having this problem, you might want to try updating your device’s firmware.
+If you have this problem, you might want to try updating your device’s firmware.

 Once the firmware is installed, you should be able to use your external drive with a USB 3.0 port.

-Keep in mind that firmware update is an advanced and potentially dangerous procedure, and if you don’t do it properly you might cause irreversible damage to your drive.
+Remember that firmware update is an advanced and potentially dangerous procedure, and if you don’t do it properly, you might cause irreversible damage to your drive.

 8. Update the USB Attached SCSI (UAS) Mass Storage Device driver manually